dragonssk/rushpoint-utilities/README.md

 Made this due to people selling extremely basic ass aimbot, esp, and silent aim scripts for dumb amounts of money, and lots of people buying them

-Please stop spending your parents' hard earned money and make your own cheats, script kiddie
+Make your own cheats, it's really easy.

 # Loading Utilties